Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Morphological characterisation

 \subsection{Parametric morphology}

 To derive some parametric morphology, we have decided to fit two-dimensional S\'ersic profiles \citep{1963BAAA....6...41S} in all photometric bands to all objects.
-As a function of the angular radial $r$, the S\'ersic function defines the variation of the light intensity as:
+As a function of the angular radial $r$, the S\'ersic function defines the variation in the light intensity as

-with $R_\mathrm{e}$ the major-axis of the elliptical profile that encloses half of the total light, $I_\mathrm{e} = I(R_\mathrm{e})$ the light intensity at $R_\mathrm{e}$, $n$ the S\'ersic index characterizing the steepness of the profile, and $b_n$ a normalisation parameter which depends solely on $n$.
+with $R_\mathrm{e}$ the major-axis of the elliptical profile that encloses half of the total light, $I_\mathrm{e} = I(R_\mathrm{e})$ the light intensity at $R_\mathrm{e}$, $n$ the S\'ersic index characterising the steepness of the profile, and $b_n$ a normalisation parameter that depends solely on $n$.
 Fitting 2D elliptical light profiles to the \Euclid imaging data adds the position angle and the axis ratio.

-The S\'ersic fitting is performed using \texttt{SE++} \citep{2022arXiv221202428K}, which, from version 0.21\footnote{\url{https://github.com/astrorama/SourceXtractorPlusPlus}} on, includes model fitting as an isolated process without the preceding object detection process.
-All necessary parameters such as objects centres, the fitting area, and initial values for the model parameters are provided in an input table to the model fitting process.
+The S\'ersic fitting was performed using \texttt{SE++} \citep{2022arXiv221202428K}, which, from version 0.21\footnote{\url{https://github.com/astrorama/SourceXtractorPlusPlus}} on, includes model fitting as an isolated process without the preceding object detection process.
+All necessary parameters such as objects' centres, the fitting area, and initial values for the model parameters are provided in an input table to the model fitting process.